My name is Brian DeConinck. I live in Chicago, Illinois with Dr. Emily Barnard, a mathematician at DePaul University. I’m so fortunate to be with her.

 In my work at NC State, I’ve had the opportunity to learn about and focus on web accessibility projects.
 I’m incredibly grateful to my colleagues and management for supporting my interest in accessibility as I’ve defined my career path.

 See my résumé for more details on my work history and responsibilities.

 Working in higher ed is incredibly rewarding, and I highly recommend it.
 My work often has an immediate and visible impact for a campus community of 50,000 people.
 That feels pretty good.

-- I think when we build things, we have an obligation to think about the consequences of how they might be used—and to try to ensure that they’re used to help others, and not to hurt, mislead, or take advantage of.
+When we build things, I think we have an obligation to think about the consequences of how they might be used—and when possible to ensure that they’re used to help others, and not to hurt, exclude, or take advantage of.

-- I think people should be kind, generous, and humane.
-I’m not always good at those things, but I try to be.
-And I’m fortunate enough to have people in my life who help push me in the right direction.
+I think people should be kind, generous, and humane.
+I’m not always good at those things, but I try to do better whenever I can.
+And I’m fortunate to have people in my life who help push me in the right direction.

 When I can, I support several organizations that I would encourage you to consider supporting as well.

 Conference Biography (Short)